sevenval/flat-docs/README.md

 ## [Tutorial](tutorial/README.md)

-Create your first FLAT application hands-on, and learn the basics in the [Tutorial](tutorial/README.md).
+Create your first FLAT application hands-on and learn the basics in the [Tutorial](tutorial/README.md).
 This is the best place to start.

 ## [Cookbook](cookbook/README.md)